ncatlab/nlab-content/pages/8/8/0/1/1088/content.md

     U &\to& X
   }
 $$
-along any morphism $U \to X is a local isomorphism.
+along any morphism $U \to X$ is a local isomorphism.

 #Relation to Grothendieck topologies#